Serving all people by providing personalized health and wellness through exemplary care, education and research.

 How your cancer responds to treatment

-The 5-year survival rate for cancers that have spread to nearby lymph nodes is about 59%.
+62% for cancer that has spread to nearby lymph nodes

-The 5-year survival rate for cancers that have spread to distant parts of the body is about 36%.
+38% for cancer that has spread to distant parts of the body